-Once you are admitted as a candidate, you have to complete the following academic steps to ensure your success in the program:
+Once you are admitted to the graduate program, you have to complete the following academic steps to ensure your:

-- Pass all required coursework, - Fulfill your language requirement - Successfully take either the department's qualifying exam or achieve a 65th percentile score on the GRE Subject exam in Literature. - Complete your thesis, creative project, or comprehensive exam.
+- Pass all required coursework,

+- Successfully take the department's Qualifying Exam; or achieve a 65th percentile score on the GRE Subject exam in Literature; or work as a survey course teaching assistant for two semesters.

+- Complete your thesis/creative project.